anish180398/RestaurantChatBot/README.md

 2. Rasa Framework

 How to use
-Clone the repo
+1.Clone the repo
-add the Zomato API key to zomatoApi.py file open the terminal in the project directory and run the below commands rasa train
+2.add the Zomato API key to zomatoApi.py file

-Once the bot has been trained, run the bot using the below commands rasa run actions
+3.open the terminal in the project directory and run the below commands rasa train

-rasa run -m models --enable-api --cors "*" --debug
+4.Once the bot has been trained, run the bot using the below commands rasa run actions rasa run -m models --enable-api --cors "*" --debug